ksawatzki/Supp_data/PDV_ProcRoyalSocB/Readme.txt

-Data and analysis for "Longitudinal analysis of pinnipeds in the Northwest Atlantic provides insights on endemic circulation and regional immunity to Phocine distemper virus"
+Data and analysis for "Longitudinal analysis of pinnipeds in the Northwest Atlantic provides insights on endemic circulation to Phocine distemper virus"

 If you have questions, please contact: